-- 1. Demonstrate an understanding of the role, place, and scope of business nationally and internationally - 2.
-Demonstrate the ability to plan, organize, and direct business endeavors - Integrate a biblical worldview in the practice of business.
+- 1. Demonstrate an understanding of the role, place, and scope of business at a local, national, or international level - 2.
+Demonstrate the ability to plan, organize, and direct business endeavors - 3.
+Integrate a biblical worldview in the practice of business.